matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

   await hre.zkUpgrades.upgradeBeacon(deployer.zkWallet, <BEACON_PROXY_ADDRESS>, boxV2Implementation);
 ```

-The example below shows how to deploy and upgrade a smart contract using beacon proxy:
+The example below deploys and upgrades a smart contract using a beacon proxy:

 ```typescript